-In an effort to control the migration of non-native Asian Carp and other aquatic nuisance species, some have proposed physical separation of the waterway.
-AGLPA opposes closure of navigable waterways in the Great Lakes region.
-Physical separation will result in the disruption of commerce to the Port of Milwaukee, Port of Burns Harbor, Port of Indiana Harbor, and Port of Chicago, with negative impact on thousands of jobs.
+In an effort to control the migration of non-native Asian Carp and other aquatic nuisance species, some have proposed physical separation and/or modification of the waterway.
+AGLPA opposes closure or extended disruption of navigable waterways in the Great Lakes region.

 AGLPA supports efforts to prevent migration of non-native Asian Carp and other aquatic nuisance species between the Great Lakes and Mississippi River basins, while at the same time protecting the vital role of maritime commerce.
-AGLPA urges the federal government to continue to pursue a comprehensive approach to this problem, including: operation and maintenance of electronic barriers in the canal near Lockport, Illinois; monitoring and sampling of fish populations; studying chemical and biological controls; designing and deploying barriers along the 18 other pathways identified by the federal government; and coordination with the Government of Canada to police illegal transport of Asian Carp in the aquaculture industry.
+AGLPA urges the federal government to continue to pursue a comprehensive approach to this problem, including: operation and maintenance of electronic barriers in the canal near Lockport, Illinois; monitoring and sampling of fish populations; studying chemical and biological controls; expanding contract fishing, developing commercial markets for Asian Carp, and coordination with the Government of Canada to police illegal transport of Asian Carp in the aquaculture industry.

 Seaway Navigation Season